Dynamic Composition Wild Animal Acrylic Paintings Lesson

 - Learn how to crop for visual interest

-- Learn how to paint animal fur and other animal textures.
+- Practice techniques of how to paint animal fur and other animal textures.

-- Learn about the contemporary artist Mitch Ridder & how he uses cropping to create dramatic compositions.
+- Contemporary artist Mitch Ridder & how he uses cropping to create dramatic compositions.

-Materials: 12×24” canvas panel, acrylic paint, brushes, Acrylic Painting Techniques Worksheet
+Materials: 12×24” canvas panels, Windsor Newton Galleria Acrylic paint set, paint brushes, Acrylic Painting Techniques Worksheet

 1. What is composition, why is it important to a piece of art?